Reporting for Calendar Year (CY) 2021

 Scope 2 emissions are ES3’s primary GHG contributor and consist primarily of purchased electricity used for lighting, equipment power, and air conditioning.
 Scope 2 emissions are highly variable from year to year and depend on factors such as company workload and weather conditions.

-ES3’s Scope 3 emissions are primarily due to business travel and shipping.
-During CY20, there was a decrease in business travel due to COVID-19 restrictions.
-Business travel was replaced with online video conference calling when possible.
+Scope 3 emissions for ES3 are primarily due to business travel and shipping.
+During the pandemic of 2020 and 2021, there was a decrease in business travel due to COVID-19 restrictions Much business travel was replaced with online video conference calling when possible.

 ES3 will continue to maintain environmentally conscious work practices at all facilities located across the US.
-During CY20, ES3 purchased our first electric vehicle.
-Also in CY20, ES3 achieved an Environmental Management System (EMS) certification (ISO 14001:2015).
+ES3 continues to maintain an Environmental Management System (EMS) certification (ISO 14001:2015).
 With this certification, ES3 tracks and monitors various environmental metrics, including energy use and air emissions.
-The data obtained from the EMS is used by ES3 to raise the environmental awareness of our staff, help understand our environmental impact, ensure we meet all local, state, and federal regulations, and help us set realistic and attainable goals for reduction of GHG emissions.
+The data obtained from the EMS is used to help increase environmental awareness to employees, help ES3 understand its environmental impact, ensure ES3 is meeting all local, state, and federal regulations, and help ES3 set realistic and attainable goals for reduction of GHG emissions.

 ES3 reports a total GHG emission of 1371.33 metric tons of CO2E for CY2021.
 With employees located at five facilities across four US states, that equates to 8.4 metric tons of CO2E per employee.
 That results in 7.5% reduction per employee compared to CY2020.